Tafara-N/alx-react/0x00-Webpack/README.md

 **Improve bundles size:**

 - You can see that the current modules generated with `npm run build` are quite large.
-They all contain jQuery and/or Lodash.
-Modify the Webpack configuration to split the modules in chunks.
+They all contain `jQuery` and/or `Lodash`.
+Modify the `Webpack` configuration to split the modules in chunks.

 **Requirements:**